-Potential questions to ask a non-surgical spinal decompression specialist would include: 1.
+As a patient and potential candidate for non-surgical spinal decompression, you may wish to ask the specialist: 1.
 What is my specific diagnosis?
 2. How severe is my condition?
 3. Are there any secondary diagnoses which could affect my treatment results?
 4. What are my chances of success?
 5. What degree of success is likely, for example 50%?
 80%?
 6. After treatment, what would the future likely hold for me?
 7. How many patients with similar conditions have you treated with this method?

-Ideally you would have multiple consultations with a physician who has successfully treated many people with non-surgical spinal decompression–the more experience the more valuable that opinion will be.
+Ideally you would have multiple consultations with a physicians who have successfully treated many people with non-surgical spinal decompression–the more experience the more valuable that opinion will be.
 The key is to not be afraid to ask the difficult questions and to realize that as the health care consumer, you deserve straight understandable answers.